rangeengine/Range-Engine-Docs/source/manual/introduction/index.rst

 Introduction
 ############

-This section gives a overview about UPBGE's capabilities, features, history and some differences between it and BGE, but not directly comparing UPBGE to BGE.
+This section gives a overview about Range's capabilities, features, history and some differences between it and UPBGE, but not directly comparing Range to UPBGE.

 .. toctree::
    :maxdepth: 2